 One core-hour on blacklight is one SU.
 Because resources are allocated by blades and not by cores--jobs do not share blades--your SU charges will always be based on core usage that is a multiple of sixteen.
 A one blade job that runs for one hour costs 16 SUs.

-Accounting information for grants is also available at the Web-based PSC Grant Management System.
+Accounting information is available at the Web-based PSC Grant Management System.
 You will need your PSC Kerberos password to access this system.
-This system provides more detailed information than xbanner, although some of the information is only available to PIs.
+This system provides more detailed information than xbanner, although some of the information is only available to PIs, co-PIS and individuals designated by the PI to see accounting data.
 The system has extensive internal documentation.

 File systems are file storage spaces directly connected to a system.
-There are currently two such areas available to you on blacklight.
+There are currently three such areas available to you on blacklight.